EOSIO/eosio.cdt/docs/08_troubleshooting.md

 ## Troubleshooting

-1. __Problem__: if when sending an action to the blockchian you get the error below
+1. __Problem__: when sending an action to the blockchian you get the error below
 ```{
     "code":500,
     "message":"Internal Service Error",